-Two of the most active organizations in the village are the Forest View Women's Club and the Golden Panthers Seniors' Club.
-The Women's Club donated the first playground equipment for the Forest View Village Park.
-Both the Golden Panthers and Women's Club organize a variety of activities for their members.
+One of the most active organizations in the village is the Forest View Women's Club.
+The Women's Club donated the first playground equipment for the Forest View Village Park and donates much time and money to scouting programs for the boys and girls of the village, Little League and other projects for civic improvement.

 The residents of Forest View enjoy many benefits not received in other towns, small or large.
 Since 1949 garbage has been picked up at no extra cost to the villagers.
-The Pace Bus Company's Oak

-Park line provides everyone in Forest View transportation within one block of their home.
+During the winter, streets and sidewalks are also plowed free of charge.
+The West Town Bus Company's Oak Park line starts in the Village Municipal Parking Lot giving everyone in Forest View transportation within one or two blocks of their home compared to the five blocks people had to walk previously.

-At one time, Forest View and its neighbor, the Village of Stickney, shared three modern public elementary schools and St. Pius X parochial school.
-Haley School first opened its door in September 1923, a year before Forest View was incorporated.
+Forest View and its neighbor, the Village of Stickney, share three modern public elementary schools and St. Pius X Parochial School.

-As both villages continued to grow, Haley became overcrowded, consequently Home School was built and opened March 3, 1952.
-Eventually even Haley and Home Schools were not sufficient to serve the booming communities, so Edison School was opened on February 20, 1956.
-Since then the median age of the population has grown and demand for classroom space diminished.
-As a result both Haley School and St. Pius X have closed their doors.
+Haley School first opened its doors in September 1923, a year before Forest View was incorporated.
+As both villages continued to grow, Haley became overcrowded, so the Home School was built opening March 3, 1952.
+But even the Haley and Home Schools were not sufficient to serve the booming communities so Edison School was opened on February 20, 1956.
+The children in these schools will be the future leaders of Forest View and they will have a fine tradition to live up to.